openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 **Device Attestation**: Device Attestation attests the health of the device, on which the Wallet is running, as a whole.
 It prevents compromises such as a malicious third party application tampering with a Wallet that manages keys and Credentials, which cannot be captured only by obtaining app attestation of a Wallet.

-**Client authentication** allows a Wallet to authenticate with a Credential Issuer.
-In order to securely authenticate, the Wallet needs to utilize a backend component managing the key material and processing the secure communication with the Credential Issuer. the Credential Issuer may establish trust with the Wallet based on its own auditing or a trusted 3rd party attestation of the conformance of the Wallet to a certain policy.
+**Client Authentication** allows a Wallet to authenticate with a Credential Issuer.
+In order to securely authenticate, the Wallet needs to utilize a backend component managing the key material and processing the secure communication with the Credential Issuer.
+The Credential Issuer may establish trust with the Wallet based on its own auditing or a trusted 3rd party attestation of the conformance of the Wallet to a certain policy.

 Directly using key, app and/or device attestations to prove certain capabilities towards a Credential Issuer is an obvious option.
 However, this at least requires platform mechanisms that issue signed assertions that 3rd parties can evaluate, which is not always the case (e.g. iOS's DeviceCheck).
 Also, such an approach creates dependencies on platform specific mechanisms, trust anchors, and platform specific identifiers (e.g. Android `apkPackageName`) and it reveals information about the internal design of a Wallet.
 Implementers should take these consequences into account.

-The approach recommended by this specification is that the Credential Issuer relies on the OAuth 2.0 client authentication to establish trust in the Wallet and leaves it to the Wallet to ensure its internal integrity using app and key attestation (if required).
+The approach recommended by this specification is that the Credential Issuer relies on the OAuth 2.0 Client Authentication to establish trust in the Wallet and leaves it to the Wallet to ensure its internal integrity using app and key attestation (if required).
 This establishes a clean separation between the different hemispheres and a uniform interface irrespectively of the Wallet's architecture (e.g. native vs web Wallet).
-Client authentication can be performed with Credentials registered with the Credential Issuer or with assertions issued to the Wallet by a 3rd party the Credential Issuer trusts for the purpose of client authentication.
+Client Authentication can be performed with assertions registered with the Credential Issuer or with assertions issued to the Wallet by a 3rd party the Credential Issuer trusts for the purpose of Client Authentication.

 ## Credential Offer {#credential-offer-security}